Process

 How scattered work becomes something reviewable

-Once the real state is clear, HREVN organizes findings, evidence, assignments, readiness and guidance into a coherent dossier.
+Once the real state is clear, HREVN organizes the initial declaration, evidence provided, assignments, documentary gaps, documentary status and required actions into a coherent dossier.

-The key is to separate the executive layer from the technical basis: a non-technical reviewer should understand the decision in front of them, and a technical reviewer should be able to support why that decision is defensible.
+The key is to separate what the company declares from HREVN’s documentary reading: a non-technical reviewer should understand what decision is in front of them, and a technical reviewer should be able to support why that reading is defensible.

 04. Review and output